Man with a Hoe

-Man with a Hoe (L'homme à la houe), sometimes called The Labourer, is a painting by the French Realist painter Jean-François Millet, created in 1860-1862.
-It is held in the Getty Museum, in Los Angeles.
+Man with a Hoe (L'homme à la houe), sometimes called The Labourer, is a painting by the French Realist painter Jean-François Millet, created 1860–1862.
+It is held in the J. Paul Getty Museum, in Los Angeles.
 Man With a Hoe depicts a weary agricultural worker with blunt facial features and rustic clothing taking a moment of rest as he struggles to clear stones and pernicious weeds from a farm field.